kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 The pod accessing Docker may be named like:
 	-	twistlock-defender-ds
 ### ✅   [SignalFx (Splunk)](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html)
-The SignalFx Smart Agent uses several different monitors for Kuberentes including kubernetes-cluster, kubelet-stats/kubelet-metrics, and docker-container-stats.
-Monitor kubelet-stats is already deprecated for Kubernetes <1.18 in favor of kubelet-metrics.
-Docker-container-stats is the one affected by dockershim removal.
-It should NOT be used with other runtimes.
+The SignalFx Smart Agent uses several different monitors for Kubernetes including kubernetes-cluster, kubelet-stats/kubelet-metrics, and docker-container-stats.
+The kubelet-stats monitor was previously deprecated by the vendor, in favor of kubelet-metrics.
+The docker-container-stats monitor is the one affected by dockershim removal.
+You should not use the `docker-container-stats` with container runtimes other than Docker Engine.

 How to migrate from dockershim-dependant agent: